Gluten-Free Red Velvet Cake

 4.50 from 6 votes

-Looking for a healthy red velvet cake that is made with all-natural ingredients and no added artificial colouring?
-This low-carb cake recipe is a delicious version using beets for colour.
-The sponge of the cake will not be as red as the traditional red velvet cake due to beetroot colour changing during cooking, BUT it is made up for with the gorgeous pink frosting.
+Looking for a healthy red velvet cake that is made with all-natural ingredients and no added artificial coloring?
+This low-carb, gluten-free cake recipe is a delicious version using beets for color.
+The sponge of the cake will not be as red as the traditional red velvet cake due to beetroot color changing during cooking, BUT it is made up for with the gorgeous pink frosting.
+Find step-by-step photos and more tips above.

 Ingredients